XanderXAJ/mastercardConvert/README.md

 # Known issues

 MasterCard don't tend to publish today's exchange rates until part way through the day; this is also affected by your time zone.
 This means that sometimes the exchange rates for today might not be available.
+If this happens to you, use `--yesterday`.
+While it means that the exchange rates my not accurately reflect what is used in your transaction, the differences tend to be small.

+MasterCard don't publish new exchange rates on Saturdays or Sundays.
+Not much I can do there!